leikanger/leikanger.github.io/demonstrations.md

 For more Elements-of-Interest (EoI), the navigation challenge becomes difficult;
 here mastered by a PC + OVC collaborative neoRL agent with 0th order desires -- where agent desire is directly governed by the location of EoI in each NRES modality.
-With all EoI being algorithmically defined, agent autonomy is limited to being category I autonomy.
+With all EoI being algorithmically defined, this video demonstrates an agent with category I autonomy.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZyvxaMnm92s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Autonomous desires for 8EoI

-For comparison, navigation by autonomous desires is possible, according to the illustration on the left.
+For comparison, navigation by autonomous desires is possible, i.e., a full category II autonomy according to the illustration to my left.
 8 elements of interest makes this challenge difficult for a human pilot, requiring constant vigilance for longer periods of time.
 The neoRL agent is capable of proficient navigation without becoming tired.
 See [Towards neoRL networks; the emergence of purposive graphs](https://ar5iv.org/abs/2202.12622)